Doina Barbaneagra Wears A Tiny Scarf For A Top In New Instagram Update

-Doina Barbaneagra took to her Instagram account to post two new snaps.
+Doina Barbaneagra took to her Instagram account to post three new snaps.
 The Moldovan influencer published the photos on Saturday, October 10, that captured her flaunting her assets and incredibly toned midsection in a flirty top that was actually a scarf, pairing it with denim jeans.

 In the first picture, Doina was photographed inside a room.
 She posed sideways, sitting in a squat position with one knee lowered to the ground.
 The babe rested her head on her left hand, while her other hand rested on her thigh.